pranitmhaske/ecommerce-data-platform-glue/README.md

 ---
 ## Architecture
-This project follows Medallion Architecture Bronze, Silver, and Gold layers and automated using Airflow:
+This project follows Medallion Architecture Bronze, Silver, and Gold layers and is automated using Airflow:

 <img src="docs/architecture/full_architecture.drawio.png" width="250"/>